I’m going to say something crazy!

 By implementing audience rules within a CDP like Segment or Amplitude, the MOPs team has a single source of truth that they can align with stakeholders on.
 These user-friendly tools also make it easy to communicate what is set up in the system today by reviewing audience definitions directly with the platforms.

-The tools have audience (segment) builders very similar to those used in all the common MAP platforms, so it is something that the MOPS team should be able to easily adjust to.
+The tools have audience (segment) builders very similar to those used in all the common MAP platforms, so it is something that the MOPS team should be able to adjust to easily.
 By moving more into the center of the stack, the MOPs team also has more insight into the holistic customer profile and also can start to influence much more across the organization as they start to break down operational silos.

-Align All Platforms Sending Outbound Messages (email, sms, sales)
+Align All Platforms Sending Outbound Messages (email, SMS, sales)

 Key channels include email, SMS/MMS, and sales plays.
-Within these channels, there are commonly multiple platforms being leveraged making this a very tough exercise.
+Within these channels, there are commonly multiple platforms being leveraged, making this a very tough exercise.

 A common example I have seen:

-- Marketing automation platform sending emails and sms
+- Marketing automation platform sending emails and SMS

 - Sales email tool (Outreach, Yes Ware)